slatedocs/slate/source/includes/_endpoint-dataset.md

 offset                     | integer     | offset into the search index to start gathering results from pre-filter max_variables_per_dataset  | integer     | limit the number of variables that match to this number (default: 1000, max: 1000) projection                 | json Array  | used to limit the fields that should be returned in the search results.
-ID is always provided.
+ID is always provided. scope                      | json Array  | used to limit the fields that the search should look at.

 Providing a Projection: